input-output-hk/cardano-wallet-legacy/README.md

 (Bonus) Once ready, implement the Wallet interface using the Node <-> Consumer protocol

+## E. Deadalus & Operational Impacts

+One aspect that we shouldn't overlook as well is whatever consequences on Daedalus and the installation procedure.
+Decoupling the wallet at the process level means that not one but two services now needs to be started when starting Deadalus.
+And for the same reasons it doesn't make much sense for the Wallet to convey process management commands to the nodes, it shouldn't be under the Wallet's responsibility to start its underlying node either.

+The exact tasks breakdown should be done involving people from Daedalus and DevOps.
+Note that some choices in the stories above may be influenced by actions decided here.
+Ideally, we want to minimize the efforts for Daedalus as for any clients already integrated with the wallet.
+It's not unrealistic to have some extra wiring in the current cardano's launcher and have a rather seamless transition for clients.

+### Main U/S

+_TODO: To be Discussed with Daedalus & DevOps_

 ## Some remarks

 By tackling all items not listed as _Bonus_, we will have fully decoupled the wallet from the current node.
 Note that the Wallet will only be compatible with nodes that implement the _current_ Node <-> Node protocol as well as the monitoring and managements API (though accessory, we only intend to maintain this weak coupling for a few release until users have transitioned).

+Note that, none of the Milestone above really depends on another.
+So they could in theory all be reached simultaneously, in any order.
+Nevertheless, all of them are still needed for a minimal working solution.

 In the meantime, we will have prepared the Wallet to be interfaced with a new Node <-> Consumer protocol, and it is not unrealistic to imagine the wallet being able to run in different compatibility modes; comprehending one protocol or the other.